erupt321/ruptchat/README.md

 **Changelog**

+	__06.28.20__
+	Made some more filter changes and added some more id's to the incoming pause list.

+	The bigger change I made was allowing font changes via //rchat font <font name>
+	while this could already be achieved by editing your settings.xml I've also coded a table and formulas that work by the font type to adjust new strict_width / word wrap based on the type of font used, as well as changing the Image Map Formulas for the top bar.
+	I mapped a few fonts as examples but otherwise it will be up to you to map out fonts through trial and error.
+If you do happen to map out some fonts be sure to submit your numbers to me and I'll add it to the list.

 	__06.26.20__
 	Made a template file now for the styles colors.
 You can not modify your own color themes and not worry about them being overwritten by new styles being added.